Aniruddha-Patil-15/Cab_Booking/README.md

 package.json # Server dependencies
 ## Installation

-To get started with this project, follow these steps:
+To get started with this project, follow these steps

 Clone this repository to your local machine.